If you want to visit the brewery at a different time please call 07508 435893 or send an e-mail to email@example.com

 Ingredients: Barley and Wheat Malt, Hops, Yeast and Water

-The “Green Pine Cone” German Brown Ale is brewed with an exciting mix of barley malts.
-Our festive winter ale offers a light sweet malt character.
-Traditional noble hops add subtle spicy fruity tones.
-The traditional recipe originates from the West German town of Duesseldorf, where people call it “Altbier”.
-Enjoy this ale slightly chilled!
+Our German brown ale is brewed with an exciting mix of barley malt.
+Traditional noble hops add subtle spicy tones.
+The tradition recipe originates from the West German town of Dusseldorf, where people call is 'Altbier'.

 Get all the news from The Krafty Braumeister.
 Contact us for a tour around the brewery, order beer for your next party or bbq.
 Whatever it is, we are happy to hear from you.